-The most delicious, the most difficult to prepare, but the favourite winter preserve, “Ajvar” is part of every home and every table in Macedonia.
-Hot or cold, spread on bread with or without white cheese, it makes the mouth of young and older people - red.
+The most delicious, the most difficult to prepare, but the favorite winter preserve Ajvar is part of every home and every table in Macedonia.
+Hot or cold, spread on bread with or without white cheese, it makes the mouth and the young and the old red.

 Churek or unleavened cake is sweet bread that is prepared for many religious and family rituals.
 The custom of breaking the churek for “armas” is the most ceremonious ancient Macedonian tradition, which today is an inevitable ritual during the engagement between Macedonians.
 The churek is mixed and decorated in different ways, depending on the imagination and the creativity of the one who does the ritual for which it is intended.
 If it is grease churek is being kneaded with eggs and milk, and if it is fasting - it is being kneaded lean.

 Needed ingredients: 800 gr. flour; 150ml. milk; 200 ml. edible oil; 3 eggs; 1 yeast, 1 vanilla, sugar; 2 tablespoons sugar; 1 orange; 200 gr. raisins; margarine; salt.